hunain6/Image_Stegnography_App/README.md

 PyCryptodome
 Pillow

-#⚠️ Important Notes
+⚠️ Important Notes
 Use PNG images for best results
-Same password is required for decoding
+Same password required for decoding
 Large messages may exceed image capacity
-Do NOT use compressed images (like heavily compressed JPG)
+Avoid heavily compressed images (low quality JPGs)

-#👨‍💻 Author
+👨‍💻 Author

 Hunain Farhat

-#📜 License
+⭐ Support

-This project is for educational purposes.
+If you like this project, give it a star on GitHub ⭐